guilhermeprokisch/guilherme/docs/Info Test.md

 [147](https://github.com/guilhermeprokisch/ideias/issues/147)
 ######

-!!! info ":material-apple: Apple Silicon (M1) and :fontawesome-brands-raspberry-pi: Raspberry Pi"
+!!! quote ":material-apple: Apple Silicon (M1) and :fontawesome-brands-raspberry-pi: Raspberry Pi"

     The official Docker image is only available for `linux/amd64`.
 We recommend the [third-party image] by @afritzler if you want to run Material for MkDocs